Cathodic Arc Process

 This photograph at left shows the inside of one of our coating systems.
 The intense plasma generated by the arc evaporation source continually bombards the substrates during the coating cycle.
 The plasma generated has a high concentration of ions which yields well adhered dense films.

 This schematic represents a typical cathodic arc coating system with large area cathodes.

 SEM Photo of a Cathodic Arc Deposition

-The SEM photo shows a dense well adhered film deposited using a cathodic arc system.
+The SEM photo at right shows a dense well adhered film deposited using a cathodic arc system.

 NCT's coatings can be applied at various substrate temperatures.
 We currently offer our 500 degree Fahrenheit low temperature process and our standard process that operates at 800 degrees Fahrenheit.
 The coating is deposited 2 to 5 microns thick and our system design allows components to be placed within the coating fixture easily.

 Large area cathodes provide excellent coating uniformity for repeatable consistent results.
 A typical coating process consists of placing the product into the chamber, pumping it down to the desired vacuum pressure and starting the preheating cycle.
 After the heating cycle is complete, the ion bombardment cycle begins.
 This cleans the substrate's surface prior to depositing the coating.